Revision date: July 1, 2019

-The University of Nebraska Foundation is a 501(c)(3) tax-exempt organization soliciting tax deductible private contributions for the benefit of the University of Nebraska.
+The University of Nebraska Foundation is a 501(c)(3) tax-exempt organization soliciting tax deductible private contributions for the benefit of the University of Nebraska and its affiliates.
 All contributions are used solely for charitable purposes.
-The Foundation is registered to solicit charitable contributions with the appropriate governing authorities in all states requiring registration.
-A copy of our most recent audited financial statement is available here or by writing to P.O.
+The foundation is registered to solicit charitable contributions with the appropriate governing authorities in all states requiring registration.
+A copy of our most recent audited financial statement is available at nufoundation.org/about/financial or by writing to P.O.
 Box 82555, Lincoln, NE 68501-2555, or by calling 402-458-1100.
 If you are a resident of one the following states you may obtain registration and financial information directly by contacting:

 The Attorney General's website at http://caag.state.ca.us/charities.

 For the cost of postage and copies, from the Maryland Secretary of State, State House, Annapolis, Maryland 21401, (410)-974-5534.